INM-6/beaverdam/README.md

 Using Beaverdam is a two-step process:  first, build a database from your (meta)data files; next, view and explore the database by generating a dashboard in a browser window.
 Before carrying out these two steps, you will need to ensure your files are Beaverdam-friendly, and set up the necessary configuration file.

+You can try out building and viewing a database using the example dataset and configuration file in the `/example` directory of this repo.

 ### (Meta)data files

 We designed Beaverdam to have as few restrictions as possible.
 However, in order to properly find and parse information, Beaverdam makes the following assumptions: